 Pennsylvania is home to so many American heroes: Benjamin Franklin, Rocky Balboa, Gritty.
 It's also home to big wins: In 2018, you bested gerrymandering and got yourselves some fair representation in Washington.
 In 2020, you survived Four Seasons Total Landscaping—oh yeah, and elected Joe Biden.
 Now grab yourself a Wawa hoagie to fuel up for another big year.
 Here’s everything you need to know to be a voter in the Keystone State.Be A Voter

-Vote by Mail Ballot Request Deadline
+Absentee/Mail-in Ballot Request Deadline

-How do I make sure I'm registered?
+How do I make sure I'm registered to vote?

 Can I register the same day I want to vote?

-Do I need an ID to vote by mail?
+Can I vote by mail?

-Can I vote early in person?
+Can I vote early?

-Do I need an ID to vote in person?
+Do I need an ID?